baselinrhq/baselinr/docs/guides/INCREMENTAL_PROFILING.md

 2. Inside the sensor call `PlanBuilder.get_tables_to_run()`; only materialize the tables whose decision is `full`, `partial`, or `sample`.
 3. Forward `incremental_plan.to_summary()` to logging/metrics so you can observe skip/partial ratios over time.

-This keeps the Dagster schedule simple while letting ProfileMesh decide how much work to do each tick.
+This keeps the Dagster schedule simple while letting Baselinr decide how much work to do each tick.

 ---

 ## Observability & Dashboard

-- `profilemesh_table_state` is visible to the dashboard backend so the UI can explain why a table was skipped or partially profiled.
+- `baselinr_table_state` is visible to the dashboard backend so the UI can explain why a table was skipped or partially profiled.
 - New `ProfilingSkipped` events include `action`, `reason`, and `snapshot_id` for hook consumers.
 - When a table is skipped, downstream consumers (Grafana, APIs) receive the cached metrics plus the timestamp of the last successful run.